 Some commonly chosen concentration groupings are:

-- Human Development and Family Studies, Nutrition, and Health Professions
+- Human Development and Family Sciences, Nutrition, and Health Professions

 - General Business, Restaurant, Hotel and Institutional Management, and Studies in Personal Finance

 - General Business, Retail Management, and Restaurant, Hotel and Institutional Management

 - Human Development and Family Sciences, Addictive Disorders and Recovery Studies, and Sociology or Psychology

 - Human Development and Family Sciences, Community, Family, and Addiction Sciences, and Youth Development

 - Nutrition, Restaurant, Hotel and Institutional Management, and Human Development and Family Sciences

 Contact the Office of Recruitment and Visitor's Center